 Maintaining the Legacy

 Wayne and Betty continued to play an active role in the farming and business until 2006.
 Their second son, Steve, lives on the farm with his wife Teresa, and continues to handle the flour and cereal part of the business.
-Grandson Daniel has taken on the responsibility of the fieldwork, with help from his wife Amy and their young daughter.
+Grandson Daniel has taken on the responsibility of the fieldwork, with help from his wife Amy and their young daughters.
 Paul's Grains is definitely an old-fashioned, family-operated business...big enough to have what you're looking for, but not too big to lose that personal touch.

 Paul's Grains products are available for purchase here through our website to customers located within the state of Iowa.
 If you're ever in our area, please give us a call and come visit the farm!
 We have a small store setup here, open by appointment (whenever we're home!), and would be delighted to show you around.

 If you don't see what you're looking for on this site, please contact us.
 We frequently fill custom orders and will be glad to assist you however possible.